By Karen A. Soukiasian

 If your dog fits into one of the first two categories, you are good to go!

 The dog that is great with kids has merely to learn new boundaries and rules.
 Obedience training should be on the agenda.
 This helps the dog still feel connected to you and gives you peace of mind that the dog will follow your commands immediately and without hesitation.

 The dog with little or no experience with kids usually will do well if desensitized slowly.
 The objective is for them to make the association that kids are fun and good things happen when they are around!
 Again, obedience training will help.
 There they will learn boundaries and rules.
 Odds are, you’ll be getting a puppy or dog for your new child one day, why not keep this one?

 If your dog fits into the third category, you may want to consider re-homing them on your own.
 If the bond with your dog is as strong as it should be, it is YOUR responsibility to them to be sure they will have a loving home with a safe and happy future without you.

 Do not dump them in a shelter or rescue.
 Personally make sure their new home is one where he or she will not be faced with being displaced again.
 This experience will be rough enough on your former best friend.

-Bottom Line: Don’t dump the dog with the baby’s bath water.
-Invest the time, make the effort, so that everyone will be a winner…especially your child.
+Don’t dump the dog with the baby’s bath water.
+Invest the time, make an effort, so that everyone will be a winner…especially your child.
 There is nothing like the bond of a child and their dog.

 Children, who grow up in responsible dog loving homes, more often than not, grow up to be empathetic, kind-hearted, responsible, adults…just like you!